Article - State Government

 (i) the live transmission of the audio–visual feeds;

-(ii) the methods used to perform credential analysis and identity proofing; and
+(ii) the methods used to perform credential analysis and identity proofing, if credential analysis and identity proofing are necessary under § 18–214(a)(1)(iii) of this subtitle; and

-(iii) the electronic record that is the subject of the notarial act.
+(iii) the electronic record that is the subject of the notarial act, if there is an electronic record instead of a tangible record.

 (2) If a remotely located individual must exit the workflow, the remotely located individual must meet the criteria of this section and restart credential analysis and identity proofing from the beginning.

-(f) (1) A notary public shall attach or logically associate the notary public’s electronic signature and official stamp to an electronic record by use of a digital certificate complying with the X.509 standard adopted by the International Telecommunication Union or a similar industry–standard technology.
+(f) (1) If the notarial act is regarding an electronic record, a notary public shall attach or logically associate the notary public’s electronic signature and official stamp to an electronic record by use of a digital certificate complying with the X.509 standard adopted by the International Telecommunication Union or a similar industry–standard technology.

 (i) has expired;